Facing a raft of retirements, BIW ramps up recruitment for 1.000 new workers

 The efforts of BIW and other Maine employers align with the national employment picture, said Ryan Nunn, policy director at the Hamilton Project, an economic research center at the Brookings Institution.

-In leaner economic times, employers could be more selective about who they hired, but 10 years into an economic recovery from the Great Recession companies have to relax job requirements, Nunn said.
+In leaner economic times, employers could be more selective about whom they hired, but 10 years into an economic recovery from the Great Recession companies have to relax job requirements, Nunn said.

 “I think in many labor markets it is incumbent on employers to think creatively about who else is available to work in those positions.”